agatha-duzan/ada-2023-project-fadamily/README.md

 ## Research questions
-We would like to answer several research questions from basic trend analysis to more specific:

 - Did climate change become a more important topic on YouTube as it became a very important matter in our societies?
-    - Evolution of the number of videos about climate change (and proportion)
+    - Evolution of the views & number of videos about climate change (and proportion)
-    - Evolution of the number of views of these videos
     - Look also at these only in relevant categories (News, politics, education)
     - Category wise: are now all categories affected?
     - Channel wise: are many channels taking over this topic ?
 - YouTube as a reflect of society: can we relate spikes in the interest in climate change on YouTube with real word events?
-(Cop 21, climate related natural disaster…)
 - How popular are videos/channels about climate change compared to overall videos/channels?
 - Did some channels experience growth thanks to videos about climate change?
 - What is a popular video about climate change: